Lalpa Kohhran Thar: Ziona and Chhuanthar

-As Chana died on 27 February 1997, his eldest son Ziona became an elected successor.
-Ziona was born on 21 July 1945 as Zionthanga.
-Popularly known among the Mizo natives as Pu Ziona, he is often misnamed in the non-native media as Ziona Chana.
-The sect called him by the honorific title "Hotupa" (literally meaning leader or master).
-He became the most prolific polygamous man of the sect.
-He married his first wife Zaṭhiangi, who was three years his senior, at the age of 17; and the last in 2004.
-By the time he took up the leadership, he already had more wives than his father.
-He married ten of his wives in the span of one year.
-It is not known exactly how many wives he had had in his lifetime.
-By 2005, three were dead and some abandoned him.
-At the time of his death in 2021, he had 38 wives, 89 children and 33 grandchildren.
+Chana died on 27 February 1997, and his eldest son Ziona was duly chosen as successor.
+Born Zionnghaka (later styled Zionthanga and finally Ziona) on 21 July 1945, he was widely known among Mizo speakers as Pu Ziona ("Mr. Ziona"), and frequently misnamed in non-native media as "Ziona Chana".
+Internally, the community addressed him by the honorific Hotupa ("master" or "leader").

+Ziona became the most prolific polygamist of the movement.
+He married his first wife Zaṭhiangi, three years his senior, at the age of 17, and his last in 2004.
+By the time he assumed leadership in 1997, he already had more wives than his father.
+He is reported to have married ten of his wives within a single year.
+The exact total number of wives he had during his lifetime is not known; by 2005 three were deceased and others had departed.
+At his death in 2021, he was reported to have 38 surviving wives, 89 children and 33 grandchildren.

-Social revival
+Social and structural reforms

-Ziona set up a different system of communal living from his predecessors.
-He constructed separate church and residence.
-The church is named Hnam Thlan Run Pui ("Mansion of the Chosen People").
-His massive four-storied house called Chhuanthar Run (CTR, meaning "Abode of the New Generation") enclosed more than 100 rooms for 200 inhabitants of Ziona's direct family.
-Ziona had a double bedroom in the ground floor of this mansion and his wives took turns to sleep with him according to a roster.
-His younger wives stayed close to his room on the same floor and there were always seven to eight wives attending to his needs during the day.
-All older wives live in the dormitories on the first floor of the mansion, while the younger wives live on the ground floor.
-His community became a major tourist attraction in Mizoram.
-To receive visitors, he constructed a separate guesthouse named Khualbuk.
+Ziona instituted a markedly different communal organisation from that of his predecessors.
+He separated the place of worship from the place of residence, constructing a new church named Hnam Thlan Run Pui ("Mansion of the Chosen People"), and a massive four-storey residence called Chhuanthar Run ("Abode of the New Generation") with more than 100 rooms, housing some 200 members of his immediate family.
+Ziona occupied a double bedroom on the ground floor; his wives took turns to share it according to a roster.
+The younger wives lived close to his quarters on the ground floor, while older wives occupied dormitories on the first floor.
+Reports describe seven to eight wives attending to his daily needs at any given time.
+The complex became one of Mizoram's most visited tourist attractions, and Ziona built a separate guesthouse, Khualbuk, to receive visitors.

-Ziona's personality and social organisation attracted many people and he was joined by many new followers, with a total of about 3,000 members in the sect, in 350 families.
-About 300 families live in Tlangnuam itself.
-In one of the most pivotal and moral revolutions of the sect, Ziona prohibited illicit extramarital sex.
-Since his father, the sect leader did not intervene in marriage proceedings, which are solely decided and organised by the elected priests.
+Ziona's personality and the appeal of the community's organisation drew new adherents from outside; by his later years the movement counted approximately 3,000 members in some 350 families, of whom about 300 families resided at Tlangnuam itself.
+In one of the most significant doctrinal reforms in the community's history, Ziona prohibited the early khurbing practice of extramarital pairings.
+Marriages within the community continued to be arranged through elected priests rather than the leader himself.

-Ziona introduced formal education.
-During his lifetime, the community has government recognised schools up to higher secondary education, all named Chhuanthar.
-He ensured that all children have education.
-He also introduced sport facilities for the children.
-There is a football field-sized ground called Chhuanthar Stadium.
-The stadium is used for all sports and mass gatherings.
-For festivals and official programmes, Ziona introduced a military-like system for all members.
-They have properly ranked uniforms and duties including mass parades.
+Ziona was also responsible for introducing formal education on a community-wide basis.
+During his lifetime, Tlangnuam acquired government-recognised schools up to higher secondary level, each bearing the prefix Chhuanthar.
+A football-field-sized open ground known as Chhuanthar Stadium was built for sports and mass gatherings.
+For festivals and official events, Ziona introduced a quasi-military system of ranked uniforms and parades for the membership.